-Then you’ll reach an entrance gate where you will pay your entrance fee and receive some information to read on your adventure to the top.
+You’ll reach an entrance gate where you will pay your entrance fee and receive some information to read on your adventure to the top.
 To make things easier we included this information below.

 Yeah, we know… who likes rules?
 But we weren’t about to break these!

-1. Don’t stare into the monkeys eyes.
+1. Don’t stare into the monkey’s eyes.
 They consider it a threat and some will become aggressive.